 Using an electric drill, make holes in the center of the silicone circles, going through the plastic and the wood.

 Use a staple gun to attach the rest of the plastic to the inside sides of the box about an inch down from the top.

 Lay a piece of landscape fabric along the bottom to cover the drainage holes and prevent soil from coming through the holes when watered.

 Fill the box with a good quality container garden soil and add the herbs.

 Water the garden well and set it in a sunny area to let the herbs grow and fill in.

 Add an extra special touch to this wine box garden by labeling each of the plants using a wine cork, permanent marker, and a bamboo skewer.

-The wine box garden is now ready for some summer entertaining.
+The wine box herb garden is now ready for some summer entertaining.